gamemanual0/gm0/source/docs/software/using-android-studio.rst

 SDK Manager
 ===========

-You can find the SDK manager right in the top right corner of your Android Studio.
+You can find the SDK manager in the top right corner of your Android Studio.

 .. image:: images/using-android-studio/sdk-manager-icon.png